jasonola/datascience/README.md

 > To see my html reports you can click on the html file in any folder you would like to explore and then download it.
 If a html code comes up on your browser when you click download, just right click on the code and click "save as", then you can open the html file in your browser to see the report !

-In this folder I showcase my first skills in data visualisation.
+In these folders I showcase my first skills in data visualisation.
+In the [cartography](https://github.com/jasonola/datascience/tree/master/R_data_visualisation/cartography) file, I do my first maps.
+In this report I plot gender employment gap onto Europe map, do some comparison between years, change projections.
+In the [time series](https://github.com/jasonola/datascience/tree/master/R_data_visualisation/time_series) file, I work with time series on the swiss market index and for the last part I did plots showing evolution of passengers traveling by Singapour airport.
+In the [network](https://github.com/jasonola/datascience/tree/master/R_data_visualisation/network_analysis) file, I plot my first graphs on social connections between classmates.